 Fall is my favorite season for so many reasons.
-As a mother of three little boys, I thoroughly enjoy the excitement around picking out costumes for trick-or-treating.
+As a mother, I thoroughly enjoy the excitement around picking out costumes for trick-or-treating.
 Every year my children get their use out of their costumes by wearing them all month long.
 As a photographer, I love all the gorgeous colors the season brings along with the shorter days and early golden hour.
 There’s of course challenges too like working with low light more frequently because of the shorter days.
 I’ve provided some tips and tricks on how to get the most out of documenting the fall season.

 There’s a reason golden hour is a favorite among photographers.
 The light tends to be beautifully soft, warm and directional.
 Typically golden hour happens the last hour of daylight.
-However it can happen even earlier depending on your environment and surroundings.
-For example the sun sets much quicker behind mountains and treelines.
-You can track the best time for golden hour by you with apps like: LightTrac, Sun Surveyor, The Photographer’s Ephemeris and Magic Hour.
+However, it can happen even earlier depending on your environment and surroundings.
+For example, the sun sets much quicker behind mountains and treelines.
+You can track the best time for golden hour by you with widely available smartphone apps.

 Working With Low Light and Prime Lenses

-The Benefits of Using a 30mm Focal Length Lens Over Others:
+The Benefits of Using a 30mm (or similar) Focal Length Lens:

 Creating That Beautiful Bokeh